Features new to Windows Vista: Metadata and organization

 Windows Explorer in Windows Vista introduces significant changes from previous versions of Windows for the organization and visualization of items.
-Column header (property) controls are now available in all icon viewing modes in Windows Explorer — in Windows XP and earlier they were only available in Details view — and provide enhanced filtering, grouping, and sorting capabilities.
+Column header (property) controls are now available in all icon viewing modes in Windows Explorer (in Windows XP and earlier they were only available in Details view) and provide enhanced filtering, grouping, and sorting capabilities.
 New split buttons now appear next to column headers that, when clicked, display drop-down menus for column header properties for users to filter items by any property value of the selected column header.
 There were over 30 default properties by which to group or sort items in Windows XP.
 With Windows Vista, Microsoft introduced over 200 new properties for items, encompassing those for documents, photos, recorded television broadcasts, tracks, and videos; new properties are also introduced for attachments, contacts, and messages, which are kinds of items available in the Windows Shell for the first time in Windows Vista.

-New organizational capabilities enabled by the Windows Search Index and platform include Stacks, which are collections of related items assembled by a common property, and Saved Searches, which expose items to users based on metadata instead of folders or folder hierarchies; these features were originally intended to be provided by WinFS.
+New organizational capabilities enabled by the Windows Search Index and platform include Stacks, which are collections of related items (depicted visually as a pile) assembled by a common property, and Saved Searches, which are built by specifying predicates on item properties, and separate the concept of organization from the concept of location; these features were originally intended to be provided by WinFS.

-The new Details Pane allows users to add or change metadata such as Author or Title in items directly from within Windows Explorer without requiring them to open the application that created the item or to open a separate dialog box.
+A new Details Pane allows users to add or change metadata of items (such as Author or Title) directly from within Windows Explorer — without requiring them to open the application that created the item or to open a separate dialog box.
 Many more properties are exposed to the Windows Shell in Windows Vista than in Windows XP.
 For instance, it is now possible to query for photos based on types of camera flashes or whether a camera flash was used at all.
 Windows Vista includes built-in support for Microsoft Office documents and other types of items; support for metadata belonging to new types or other unrecognized types can be added by writing Property Handlers for the types.
 Unlike previous versions of Windows, all metadata is stored within items in Windows Vista to ensure that it is not lost when items are copied to a CD-ROM, moved across machines or partitions, or sent as attachments in a message.